 - preservation activities performed on a road that has failed will have little to no impact and will be wasted effort.

 - full reconstruction of a road that is young and in fair condition is unnecessary.

 By completing treatments at the appropriate time within the recommended window of opportunity, the City can extend the life of a road, and reduce the total investment over the long term.

-In an attempt to mitigate the effects of freeze-thaw cycles and other pavement deterioration, the City is currently (2018 to 2021) piloting an Early-life Pavement Preservation Program in addition to continuing the Pavement Resurfacing Program.
+In an attempt to mitigate the effects of freeze-thaw cycles and other pavement deterioration, the City piloted (2018 to 2021) an Early-life Pavement Preservation Program in addition to continuing the Pavement Resurfacing Program.
 These programs aim to align the window of opportunity for each road with the appropriate pavement management treatment.

 Asbestos was used as an additive to asphalt from the 1960s to mid-1980s, added to asphalt mix to provide greater strength and performance.
 It is not used in asphalt anymore, but in many municipalities roads that were built between the 1960s and early 1980s could contain asbestos.

 Asbestos is bound within the pavement, so there is very low risk to the public.
 Even when asphalt containing asbestos breaks down, it’s still bound within the asphalt.
 It does not pose a risk until it’s airborne, which happens when it’s cut into during the construction process.